ethereum/ethereum-org-website/docs/enterprise/index.md

 - [Hyperledger Burrow](https://kaleido.io/) *modular blockchain client with a permissioned smart contract interpreter partially developed to the specification of the Ethereum Virtual Machine (EVM)*
 - [Infura](https://infura.io/) *scalable API access to the Ethereum and IPFS networks*
 - [Kaleido](https://kaleido.io/) *full-stack platform for building and running cross-cloud, hybrid enterprise ecosystems*
-- [Hyperledger Sawtooth](https://kaleido.io/) *modular platform for building, deploying, and running distributed ledgers.*
+- [Hyperledger Sawtooth](https://www.hyperledger.org/projects/sawtooth) *modular platform for building, deploying, and running distributed ledgers.*
 - [Autonity](https://www.clearmatics.com/about/) *protocol suite that implements p2p protocols and provides client software and infrastructure*

 ## Enterprise Features

-Private Ethereum networks might need specific features required by network participants.
+Public and private Ethereum networks might need specific features required by network participants.
 The following are some of those features:

 ### Permissioning